-Continued in-depth analysis of generally accepted accounting principles underlying the preparation of financial statements including comparative analysis and statement of cash flow.
+(Offered in the Fall only) Lecture Hrs. = 3, Lab Hrs. = 0 Prerequisite: ACCT 2402 including comparative analysis and statement of cash flow.
 In addition, special emphasis on corporation accounting, stockholder's equity, retaining earnings, current and long-term liabilities, pensions, statement of cash flows, and other financial topics.